 An Ohio native and Buckeye fan, Barbara earned a BS in Education from Kent State University prior to relocating to Louisville.
 In addition to spending time with her sons, Barbara enjoys traveling, exercising, live music and summers on the water.

 Megan started her professional career as a high school English teacher.
-From there, she moved to work as an Outreach Educator for the Center of Science and Industry in Columbus, Ohio where she taught chemistry and robotics and fell in love with working with volunteers.
-She moved on to the Kentucky Science Center where she worked more with volunteerism and taught a range of science topics.
+From there, she moved to work as an Outreach Educator for the Center of Science and Industry in Columbus, Ohio where she taught chemistry and robotics and fell in love with informal education.
+She started her career with Junior Achievement as a Volunteer Recruitment Manager, before moving to Development.

 Megan earned a Bachelor of Science in Education from Missouri State University.
-She lives in Louisville with her husband and their two dogs, where she enjoys taking walks, learning to box, and coaching a local high school dance team.
+She lives in Louisville with her Husband, Son, and their two dogs Axel and Samson.

 Executive Vice President Debbie Dalton oversees the development operations of Junior Achievement, a 5-Star winning area office, which has a $1.6 million budget for fiscal 2015.
 She and her staff of three are responsible for all fundraising, special events and marketing for Junior Achievement (“JAKY”) in the Louisville and Southern Indiana area.
 Debbie started with Junior Achievement of Kentuckiana as VP of Development in April of 2002.